 By: Mark Barnes | Last Updated: | Comments & Questions

-When the sun is at the right angle, beams of light enter through the canyon roof creating a hypnotic play of light and shadow.
+When the sun is at the right angle, light beams enter through the canyon roof, creating a hypnotic play of light and shadow.

 IN THIS GUIDE